 Qualification Minimum Score(s) Required O-Level/IGCSE Grade C provided qualification includes assessment of Speaking and Listening.
 To be competitive a higher grade is normally necessary IELTS Overall score of 7.5 with a minimum of 7 in speaking and listening and 6.5 in reading and writing TOEFL IBT 105, with not less than 24 - Listening; 21 - Reading; 23 - Speaking; 23 - Writing.
-Cambridge GCE O Level English Language 1119 with a minimum grade of A2 syllabus (UCLES)
+Cambridge GCE O Level English Language Pre-2021: 1119 English with an overall grade of A2 or higher syllabus (UCLES) Post-2021: 1119 English with an overall grade of A2 or higher and with grades C2 in each of the four language sub-skills